 Oh, the Games People Play: An Introduction to the Different Games of Pool

-Variety isn't just the spice of life, it's also your route to becoming a better and more well-rounded player.
-There are games out there for every taste - from fast-paced and flashy exhibitions to epic battles that require great thought.
+Variety isn't just the spice of life, it's also your route to becoming a better and more well-rounded pool player.
+There are games out there for every taste; from fast-paced and flashy exhibitions to epic battles that require great thought.
 This is not a complete list, but it should keep you busy for the next ten to fifteen years!

 One player shoots at the seven solid balls, the other at the seven stripes.
 Once you clear your suit, you can pocket the eight for the win - hopefully before your opponent beats you to it.
 It's a good game for beginners because having a choice of shots makes it easy to string three or four balls together.
 When played by advanced players, 8-Ball is full of defensive battles, careful planning and pinpoint run-outs.
 A good player won't start pocketing balls until he or she sees a clear path to running the table.

 9-Ball is played with balls one through nine, shot in numerical order.
 Once you make a legal shot - done by hitting the lowest numbered ball on the table first - any ball that goes in allows you to keep shooting.
 Bonus?
 If the nine goes in, even on the break, you win.
 It's exciting and unpredictable - fun when you are lucky, not so fun when you aren't.
 Need a little more stability?
 10-Ball is a similar game only all balls must be called - no sloppy joes on the menu.
 Phil Capell has a great book titled "Play Your Best Pool: Secrets To Winning 8-ball & 9-Ball" that is certainly worth a read.